 How to answer the show me, tell me questions

 Part of the practical driving test is a series of questions designed to show you know a bit about car maintenance and controls.
-This takes place before you've driven anywhere, right after your eyesight check.
+The first part of this takes place before you've driven anywhere, right after your eyesight check.

 You'll only be asked 2 questions, which is NOTHING.
 But they could be any 2 out of a possible 12 show me questions and 7 tell me questions, so you do need to learn all the answers.